ddbj/www/_gea/metadata-e.md

 | intestine                               |
 | pancreas                                |

 In the example above, the column terms would be treated as describing tissues.
-For more precise control over the treatment of these terms, the optional form "Factor Value[]()" is available, e.g. "Factor Value[growthconditionEF](Nutrients)".
+For more precise control over the treatment of these terms, the optional form "Factor Value[]()" is available, e.g. "Factor Value[growthconditionEF]\(Nutrients)".

 When a combination of more than one variables are studied, factor values are described by more than one columns.
 Example SDRF: